fabiospampinato/gitman/readme.md

 ## Tips

-- The `include` glob is matched against the full repository identifier (e.g. username/reponame), therefor most of the times your glob should probably look something like this: `**/foo-*`.
+- The `exclude` and `include` globs are matched against the full repository identifier (e.g. username/reponame), therefor most of the times your glob should probably look something like this: `**/foo-*`.
 - GitMan will generally output nothing (except in `--json` mode) if there are no targeted repositories for your command (i.e. user with no repositories, no locally cloned repositories, using filters that exclude everything etc.).
 - GitMan works with any kind of git repository, but it's especially suited for NPM packages, since it's able to extract a description, keywords, and private status from them.